richgel999/random_pngs/README.md

 interlace_method is 1 if the PNG uses adam7 interlacing

-The pixel data is entirely psuedo-random.
+The pixel data and palettes are psuedo-random.